streetsidesoftware/vscode-cspell-dict-extensions/extensions/norwegian-bokmal/README.md

 *Preferences* -> *Settings*

-Adding `nb` to the `cSpell.language` setting, will enable the Norwegian_bokmal dictionary.
+Adding `nb` to the `cSpell.language` setting, will enable the Norwegian Bokmål dictionary.
 Example using both English and Norwegian Bokmål dictionaries:
 ```javascript
 "cSpell.language": "en,nb",